wp-plugins/double-opt-in-for-download/readme.txt

 Q: How do I change the text in the form?

-A: Add the following to the shortcode: text="Your Text Here" Example: [lab_subscriber_download_form download_id=1 text="Your Text Here"]
+A: Add the following to the registration form shortcode: text="Your Text Here" Example: [lab_subscriber_download_form download_id=1 text="Your Text Here"]

 Q: How do I change the submit button text in the form?

 A: Add the following to the shortcode: button_text="Your Submit Button Text Here" Example: [lab_subscriber_download_form download_id=1 button_text="Your Submit Button Text Here"]

+Q: How do I change the landing page download button text?

+A: Add the following to the landing page shortcode: button_text="Your Submit Button Text Here" Example: [lab_landing_page button_text="Your Download Button Text Here"]

-Q: Is there a way to get around the file size limit for uploads?
+Q: Is there a way to get around the PHP file size limit for uploads?

 A: Yes!